Financial aid satisfactory academic progress

 The quality of a student's progress is measured by grade point average (cumulative GPA).
-The minimum cumulative GPA for Financial Aid recipients is the same as the academic standard for Columbia College:
+The minimum cumulative GPA for financial aid recipients is the same as the academic standard for Columbia College:

-- 46 or more cumulative hours: 2.00 minimum GPA
+46 or more

-The GPA calculator can help you estimate your current course GPA
+The GPA calculator can help you estimate your current course GPA.

 The completion rate calculator can help you estimate your completion rate

-Maximum Time measure
+Maximum timeframe measure

-Financial Aid suspension
+Financial aid suspension

-If placed on Financial Aid suspension, notification will be sent to the student and all federal and state aid will be removed for future sessions.
-Students on financial aid suspension have options to reinstate aid once suspended.
+Students will be notified of financial aid suspension in writing via CougarMail.
+If a student is placed on financial aid suspension, all federal and state aid will be withdrawn for future semesters.
+Students on financial aid suspension have options to reinstate aid as described below.

-Financial Aid may be reinstated when one of the following conditions has been met:
+Financial aid may be reinstated when one of the following conditions has been met: